bramstroker/homeassistant-powercalc/docs/source/quick-start.rst

 HACS
 ----
 This integration is part of the default HACS_ repository.
-Just click "Explore and add repository" and search for "powercalc" to install.
+Just click :guilabel:`Explore and add repository` and search for :guilabel:`powercalc` to install.

 You *could* also use this link